tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/README.md

 ## Development Workflow

 - **Branching**: Always create feature branches from the `staging` branch.
+- **Local Testing**: Before creating a PR, run tests locally using `npm run test` to ensure all tests pass.
 - **Pull Requests (PRs)**: Create PRs to merge feature branches into `staging`.
 Ensure all tests pass and code reviews are completed before merging.
 - **Staging & Production**: The `staging` and `production` branches are automatically deployed to their respective environments via Coolify.